AlibabaCloudDocs/ecs/intl.en-US/Images/Public image/Overview.md

 -   Alibaba Cloud Linux 2.1903 64-bit \(Trusted\)
 -   Alibaba Cloud Linux 2.1903 LTS 64-bit \(AMD-compatible\)

-|A next-generation operating system that supports various Alibaba Cloud instance types including ECS Bare Metal Instance Types.
+|A next-generation operating system that supports various Alibaba Cloud instance types including ECS Bare Metal Instance types.
 By default, Alibaba Cloud Linux 2 is also equipped with [Alibaba Cloud CLI]() and other software packages.

 If you want to replace other Linux distributions with Alibaba Cloud Linux 2, you can select Public Image and then Alibaba Cloud Linux 2 when you create an ECS instance or when you replace the system disk of an ECS instance.

-For more information, see [Overview of Alibaba Cloud Linux 2](/intl.en-US/Images/Alibaba Cloud Linux 2/Overview of Alibaba Cloud Linux 2.md) and [Release notes of Alibaba Cloud Linux 2](/intl.en-US/Images/Alibaba Cloud Linux 2/Release notes of Alibaba Cloud Linux 2.md). |
+For more information, see [Overview](/intl.en-US/Images/Alibaba Cloud Linux 2/Overview.md) and [Release notes of Alibaba Cloud Linux 2](/intl.en-US/Images/Alibaba Cloud Linux 2/Release notes of Alibaba Cloud Linux 2.md). |

 ## Third-party images and open source images